opsmate-ai/opsmate/docs/CLI/serve.md

 ## EXAMPLES

-### Start the OpsMate server
+### Start the Opsmate server

-The command below starts the OpsMate server on the default host and port.
+The command below starts the Opsmate server on the default host and port.

 ```bash
 opsmate serve